alternat0r/QDecryptor/README.md

 A quick decryptor specifically for Quasar-based malware or similar usage of AES decryption function.

 ## Disclaimer
 The code is pretty dirty and design for quick solution only.
 You may modified according to your needs.
+Use at your own risk.